 Allison Hess-Dunning, PhD

-Allison Hess-Dunning is a Research Investigator with the APT Center and the Louis Stokes Cleveland VA Medical Center and holds Adjunct Assistant Professor positions at Case Western Reserve University in the Department of Electrical, Computer, and Systems Engineering and in the Department of Biomedical Engineering.
-She received a B.S. in Engineering Physics from the University of Pittsburgh, and M.S. and Ph.D. degrees in Electrical Engineering from Case Western Reserve University.
-Since joining the VA in 2011, Dr. Hess-Dunning has received a Career Development Award I, a Career Development Award II, and has served as PI or Co-PI on two Merit Reviews from the Rehabilitation Research and Development Service.
+Dr. Hess-Dunning is an Investigator with the APT Center and the Louis Stokes Cleveland VA Medical Center.
+She is also a Research Assistant Professor in the Department of Biomedical Engineering at Case Western Reserve University.
+She received a B.S. in Engineering Physics from the University of Pittsburgh, and M.S. and Ph.D. degrees in Electrical Engineering from Case Western Reserve university.
+Since joining the VA, Dr. Hess-Dunning has received Career Development Awards (CDA-1 and CDA-2) and has served as PI or Co-PI on two Merit Review Awards from the Rehabilitation Research and Development Service.
+Additionally, Dr. Hess-Dunning is the co-director for the APT Center’s Wen H. Ko and DEI Summer Internship Programs that provide VA research opportunities for undergraduates.
+Dr. Hess-Dunning’s research efforts focus on developing multi-functional, responsive intracortical interfaces to enable intracortical brain-machine interfaces with long-term reliability.
+Her research is highly interdisciplinary, involving identifying and/or developing well-suited materials for neural interfaces, development of manufacturing processes to build microscale devices that integrate novel materials, neural interface device design, and pre-clinical studies.

 Google Scholar Published Work